ismailturner/WalmartSalesProject/README.md

     - 6
   - What is the most common payment method?
     - Cash, with 344 transactions
-  - What is the most selling product line?
+  - What is the best-selling product line?
     - Fashion Accessories, with 178 products sold.
   - What is the total revenue by month?
     - January = $116,292